grinnell-cs/csc151-images/_mps/shape-lists.md

 [ ] Style is impeccable (or nearly so).
 [ ] Avoids repeated work.
 [ ] Documentation for all procedures is correct / has the correct form.
+[ ] Each set of tests includes at least one edge case (e.g., an empty
+    list, if appropriate).
 ```

 ## Q&A